Seddryck/NBi/_documentation/setup-condition.md

 This may be really interesting if you don't want that all your tests related to a specific windows service (SSRS or SSIS) fail, just because this service has not been started in the server executing your test-suite.

 Note that the conditions are executed *before* the list of commands registered in the *setup*!
-In consequence, it's not possible to check that a service is running in the *condition* and stop it during the *setup*.
-If the service is not started when performing the check over the condition, the test will stop and be reported as *ignored* (and not failed).
+In consequence, if you're checking that a service is running and it's not the case, the test will stop and be reported as *ignored* (and not failed).
+It's not possible to continue and ask to start the service in the setup.
+If your intempt is to be sure that a service is running and if it's not the case then start it, you can skip the condition and just add a setp *service-start* in the setup.

 {% highlight xml %}
 <test>